YAG LASER CAPSULOTOMY

-After cataract surgery, approximately 20% of patients develop a haze in the membrane behind the intraocular lens (IOL) implant following cataract surgery, which results in a decrease of vision.
-The vision may be blurred, hazy, or patients experience glare and loss of visual acuity.
-This condition, known as posterior capsule opacity, is sometimes referred to as “secondary cataract.”
+After cataract surgery, many patients develop a haze in the membrane behind the intraocular lens (IOL) implant, which results in a decrease in vision.
+The vision may be blurred or hazy, and patients may experience glare or loss of visual acuity.
+This common condition, known as posterior capsule opacification, is sometimes referred to as a “secondary cataract” due to the similarity of symptoms.
 Cataracts, however, never recur following cataract surgery.

-Posterior capsule opacity may be thought of as a scarring process in the capsule or bag, which contained the natural lens of the eye.
-The condition of posterior capsule opacity is not preventable, but fortunately, is treatable and nearly always restores or improves vision.
+Posterior capsule opacification may be thought of as a scarring process that occurs in the capsule, or bag, which contained the natural lens of the eye.
+During cataract surgery, this capsule is left in place to hold the new intraocular lens implant.
+Proliferation and migration of lens epithelial cells onto the capsule after cataract surgery causes an obstruction of vision.
+Posterior capsule opacification is not preventable, but it is easily treatable.

-Posterior capsule opacity may be treated with a minor laser procedure known as a YAG laser capsulotomy.
-In this procedure, a laser is used to remove the hazy capsule located behind the IOL implant.
-This usually requires dilation of the eye before the procedure.
-The procedure takes only a few minutes, is entirely painless, and is not associated with any discomfort.
-Patients should anticipate some “floaters” following this procedure, however, these will likely resolve within a few weeks time.
+Posterior capsule opacification may be treated with a minor laser procedure known as a YAG Laser Capsulotomy.
+After the eye is dilated, your surgeon uses a laser to remove the hazy capsule located behind the intraocular lens implant.
+The procedure only takes a few minutes, is entirely painless, and is not associated with any discomfort.
+Patients may resume normal activities immediately, though are instructed to use anti-inflammatory eye drops for about a week.
+Most patients notice visual improvement within a day of having a YAG Laser Capsulotomy.
+Patients should anticipate some “floaters” in their vision following this procedure, which will likely resolve within a few weeks.